puppetlabs/puppetdb/spec/metrics.md

 endpoint name.
 Example `<name>`s you can use include:

 * `commands`: Stats relating to the command processing REST endpoint.
-The Grayskull terminus in Puppet talks to this endpoint to submit new catalogs, facts, etc.
+The PuppetDB terminus in Puppet talks to this endpoint to submit new catalogs, facts, etc.

 * `metrics`: Stats relating to the metrics REST endpoint.
 This is the